hubmapconsortium/ingest-validation-tools/script-docs/README-validate_upload.py.md

   and one-line TSVs are put in each dataset directory.
 This structure needs extra parameters.

+  --run_plugins + --plugin_directory ../ingest-validation-tests/src/ingest_validation_tests/:
+  Additional plugin tests can be run to confirm that files in the upload directory are valid; requires cloning https://github.com/hubmapconsortium/ingest-validation-tests.

 Exit status codes:
   0: Validation passed
   1: Unexpected bug